-Destination marketing campaigns are based on invitations from tourism board, hotels, or tour companies.
-At the beginning of anyone’s blogging career those projects will be unpaid – with flights, accommodation, food and activities covered.
-But the longer you blog for, you will be compensated for you time spent on such trips.
+Destination marketing campaigns are based on invitations from tourism boards, hotels, or tour companies.
+At the beginning of anyone’s blogging career, those projects will be unpaid – with flights, accommodation, food, and activities covered.
+But the longer you blog for, you will be compensated for the time spent on such trips.

 Brand marketing is slightly different than traditional advertising.
 They’re either short or longer-term projects with bigger brands, who’re willing to invest some proper money in exchange for valuable content.
 In contrary to link-building marketing agencies who don’t really care about bloggers as long as they get a link on their site.

 Brand marketing involves (usually) big, always respectful brands.
 These companies have decent budgets, so what’s not to like about earning good money to work with a company you love?

 I don’t think it’s good to take every single comp, press trip or campaign that lands in your inbox.
 It’ll make you look like a sell-out to your readers.

 Many bloggers are paid to write travel-related articles for other websites.
 It’s easy to get a copywriting job once your name is known from your blog.
 They need content, you have experience and stories.
 Who would you be writing for?
 Smaller websites who’re willing to offer payment, other bloggers who need writers, or bigger publications such as BBC, News.au, Daily Mail, etc.